 - Standard risk management clauses like limitations on liability, dispute resolution, force majeure, governing law, and exchange rate management.

-There is a wide and seemingly ever-increasing compliance burden attached to contracts these days that need to be closely monitored.
+There is a wide and seemingly ever-increasing regulatory compliance burden attached to contracts these days that need to be closely monitored.
 Depending on a number of factors, one or more parties to the contract may need to comply with matters such as:

 - Laws governing the sale of certain products to certain countries or citizens of those countries